dantetam/civgame-alpha/README.md

+## Civgame Archive

+** I developed this world-building strategy game based off of Civilization 4 and 5 during my spare class time in high school.
+It features a procedurally generated terrain which forms the basis of an empire-centric world.
+The world features a full technology tree, AI opponents who fight and build up themselves, and the player's user interface.
+I was most proud of this because it revealed an intelligent, passionate work ethic within me.
+This still remains one of my largest projects, but not necessarily one of the most well-built.
+For a high school dev, this was ridiculously large and intricate, and rivaled the projects of actual working software developers.
+I keep this up as an archive and a bit of my CS development history. **

 A 4X civilization-style turn based strategy written in pure Java with Processing for rendering
 <s>14,000+ lines as of 12/15/2014</s>
 17,000+ lines as of 2/17/2015